NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Results

-Although deep learning models have achieved large progress in a variety of tasks, their evaluations are often not supported solidly by statistical hypothesis tests.
-The choice of statistical significance test is very important as different tests selected can have different conclusions for the same evaluation.
-For this reason and the nature of deep learning in our work, we use the Almost Stochastic Order (ASO) test \cite{del2018optimal, dror2019deep} as implemented by \cite{ulmer2022deep} to compare score distributions from different models, which is designed specifically for deep leaning models.
-The significance level $\alpha$ is an input argument to run the ASO which influences the results.
+\paragraph{Statistical Analysis} The choice of the statistical test is very important, as different tests can have different conclusions for the same evaluation.
+For this reason and the nature of deep learning in our work, we use the Almost Stochastic Order (ASO) test \cite{del2018optimal, dror2019deep} as implemented by \cite{ulmer2022deep} specifically for deep leaning models to compare score distributions from different models, with a significance level $\alpha$.
 ASO returns a confidence score $\epsilon_\text{min}$, which indicates (an upper bound to) the amount of violation of stochastic order.
-In terms of analysis between model A and B using ASO, if $\epsilon_\text{min} < \tau$ (where the rejection threshold $\tau$ is $0.5$ or less), model A is said to be stochastically dominant over model B in more cases than vice versa and model A is considered as superior.
-The lower $\epsilon_\text{min}$ it is, the more confident we can conclude that model A outperforms model B. The tests from \cite{ulmer2022deep} show that $\tau = 0.2$ is the most effective threshold value that has a satisfactory tradeoff between Type I and Type II error across different scenarios.
+In terms of analysis between model A and B using ASO, if $\epsilon_\text{min} < \tau$ (where the rejection threshold $\tau$ is $0.5$ or less), model A is said to be stochastically dominant over model B in more cases, and model A is considered superior.
+The lower $\epsilon_\text{min}$ is, the more confidently we can conclude that model A outperforms model B. The tests from \cite{ulmer2022deep} show that $\tau = 0.2$ is the most effective threshold value that has a satisfactory tradeoff between Type I and Type II errors across different scenarios.
 Please note for metrics such as errors where a smaller value expresses a better performance, the final confidence score $\epsilon_\text{min}$ should be $1$ minus the returned $\epsilon_\text{min}$ from ASO.

-With regard to statistical significance testing in our work using ASO, we choose a significance level $\alpha = 0.05$ and $\tau = 0.2$.
-The confidence scores for all six metrics between our NeCA model and 3D U-Net model using the ASO testing under the binarisation threshold of $0.5$ on the RCA test dataset is demonstrated in Table~\ref{aso_rca}.
+With regard to statistical significance test in our work using ASO, we choose a significance level $\alpha = 0.05$ and $\tau = 0.2$.
+The confidence scores for all six metrics between our NeCA model and 3D U-Net model using the ASO testing on the RCA test dataset are demonstrated in Table~\ref{aso_rca}.

-From Table~\ref{aso_rca}, we can find that the score distributions of our NeCA model in terms of \emph{reError} and \emph{reMSE}, are stochastically dominant over 3D U-Net model.
-Regarding the metrics \emph{Dice} and \emph{IoU}, according to threshold $\tau = 0.2$, our NeCA model is not dramatically dominant over 3D U-Net model.
-For the \emph{clDice} and \emph{CD$_{\ell_2}$}, 3D U-Net model is tested to be stochastically dominant over our NeCA model.
+From Table~\ref{aso_rca}, we can find that the score distributions of our NeCA model in terms of \emph{Dice}, \emph{IoU}, \emph{reError}, and \emph{reMSE} are stochastically dominant over the 3D U-Net model.
+Regarding the metric \emph{CD$_{\ell_2}$}, according to threshold $\tau = 0.2$, our NeCA model is better but not stochastically dominant over 3D U-Net.
+For \emph{clDice}, the 3D U-Net model is found to be stochastically dominant over our NeCA model.